People's Mojahedin Organization of Iran: Schism (1970–1978)

 This led to two rival Mojahedin, each with its own publication, its own organization, and its own activities.
-The new group was known initially as the Mojahedin M.L.
+The Marxist offshoot was initially known as the Mojahedin M.L.
 (Marxist–Leninist).
-A few months before the Iranian Revolution, the majority of the Marxist Mojahedin renamed themselves Peykar (Organization of Struggle for the Emancipation of the Working Class) on 7 December 1978 (16 Azar, 1357).
-This name derived from the League of Struggle for the Emancipation of the Working Class, which had been a left-wing group in Saint Petersburg, founded by Vladimir Lenin in the autumn of 1895.
-Later, during the Iranian revolution, Peykar merged with some Maoist groups.
-From 1973 to 1979, the Muslim MEK survived partly in the provinces but mainly in prisons, particularly Qasr Prison where Massoud Rajavi was held.
+A few months before the Iranian Revolution, the majority of the Marxist Mojahedin renamed themselves Peykar (Organization of Struggle for the Emancipation of the Working Class) in 1978.
+From 1973 to 1979, the Muslim MEK including Massoud Rajavi were mainly in prisons.